How Violent is Rikers Island?

 Not all incidents of violence on Rikers Island make it to the official statistics.
-But those that do paints a grim picture.
+But those that do paint a grim picture.

-In 2019, figures show that violence between inmates averaged 69.5 incidents per month for every 1,000 prisoners.
+In 2019, a report showed that violence between inmates averaged 69.5 monthly per 1,000 prisoners.
 Of these, about 2.5 resulted in serious injuries.
-While incidents of inmates attacking staff were up to 12.6 for every 1,000 prisoners.
+At the same time, incidents of inmates attacking staff were up to 12.6 for every 1,000 prisoners.

-Statistics of officers being violent towards inmates were also high.
-The prison recorded a total of 6,670 such incidents for 2019 alone or about a 30% increase from the previous year.
+The number of officers being violent towards inmates was also high.
+The prison recorded 6,670 incidents for 2019 alone, about a 30% increase from the previous year.
 Most of those were against adolescent inmates.

-In 2020, incidents of violence against inmates by prison guards rose by 54%, almost double that of the previous year.
-While inmates who suffered from serious injuries inflicted by other inmates skyrocketed by 284%.
+In 2020, violence against inmates by prison guards rose by 54%, almost double that of the previous year.
+Inmates who suffered from serious injuries inflicted by other inmates skyrocketed by 284%.
 There were also a total of 123 recorded slashing and stabbing incidents.

-However, many agree that 2021 might be the island prison’s most violent year yet.
-The pandemic and long lockdowns have severely affected the mental health of both inmates and prison officers.
+Yet, many agree that 2021 might be the island prison’s most violent year yet.
+The pandemic has severely affected the mental health of inmates and prison officers.

-Because of this, a large number of prison staff have refused to go to work.
-Some refused to be assigned inside Rikers while others didn’t show up altogether.
+Because of this, many prison staff have refused to go to work.
+Some refused to be assigned inside Rikers, while others didn’t show up altogether.
 Predictably, this only worsened the incidents of violence.
-Some reports even claimed that entire sections of the jail are now run by prisoners because no guards are on duty.
+Some reports even claimed prisoners run entire jail sections where no guards are on duty.

 Why is Rikers Island So Bad?

-There are a number of reasons why the violence in Rikers Island has gotten to where it is today.
+There are several reasons why the violence in Rikers Island has gotten to where it is today.
 This includes:

 1. Culture of Abuse

-One of the main reasons often pointed to as the root cause of all this violence is the prison’s culture of abuse of its prisoners.
-In fact, Rikers Island isn’t a stranger to class action lawsuits from prisoners who suffered terrible abuses from within its walls.
+One of the main reasons often pointed to all this violence is the prison’s culture of abuse of its prisoners.
+Rikers Island isn’t a stranger to class action lawsuits from prisoners who suffered terrible abuses from within its walls.

-Two lawsuits were filed against the prison for its policy of strip-searching those arrested on misdemeanor charges.
-Despite the court ruling the practice illegal on both occasions, the strip searches still continued.
+Two lawsuits were filed against the prison for its policy of strip-searching inmates on misdemeanor charges.
+The strip searches continued despite the court’s decisions on both occasions.